 With a presence in two of the main innovation centres in Europe, Barcelona, and Cambridge, and the second largest market in the pharmaceutical industry in Latin America our students can choose which campus will best meet their needs.

 As the International BBI headquarters, the Barcelona Campus is focused on drug discovery, built on a track record since 2013 delivering management programmes for scientists wanting to develop their careers in the global pharma & biotechnology industry.

 The European headquarters, our Cambridge Campus, has a broader remit across the entire Life Science sector.
 At Cambridge, UK, our students can realise their objective of establishing a global network of contacts in the broader spectrum of commercial opportunities in Life Sciences.

 BBI Mexico connects the pharmaceutical and biotechnology industry in Latin America with the major innovation hubs in Europe and the United States.
 It is the educational centre of reference in healthcare contributing to the development of national talent and the growth of national innovation promoting global transactions.

 Know more about our campuses

 Our Barcelona campus is open to visitors and classes are running, however under the local mandatory safety measures to ensure everyone’s safety.
 For the safety of our staff and participants, campus visits are limited and are subject to candidates’ interviews being completed.
-If you want to visit the campus, please to schedule a meeting.
+If you want to visit the campus, please the relevant MBA specialist Director to schedule a meeting.